2u6z3r0/grid-practice/README.md

 # grid-practice
-a simple page to practice html grid
+a simple page created to practice html grid